MartinGeisse/grumpyrest/doc/concept.md

 must be specific in many places and must be validated to be nonempty (and possibly at least 5 characters, and not contain ASCII control characters nor offensive words), define a UserName type that checks these things in its constructor.
 If you have an existing typpe chose constructor cannot be changed, wrap it in a type that defines its validity rules.
-Or, as the last resort, you can define a custom type adapter and register it in the JsonRegistry that defines how a type gets parsed and serialized.
+Or, as the last resort, you can define a custom converter and register it in the JsonRegistries that defines how a type gets parsed and serialized.
 But there is no validation after parsing, period.